bplaat/crates/README.md

 -   [webhook-puller](bin/webhook-puller) A small service that pulls a Git repo when requested by a webhook

 ### Replacement libraries

+These libraries are created as minimal / smaller replacements for common used crates

 -   [chrono](lib/chrono) A minimal replacement for the [chrono](https://crates.io/crates/chrono) crate
 -   [dirs](lib/dirs) A minimal replacement for the [dirs](https://crates.io/crates/dirs) crate